Optimized variance estimation under interference and complex experimental designs: Concluding Remarks

+Figure~\ref{fig:std-est-hist} presents the sampling distributions of the five standard error estimators, obtained by taking the square root of the variance estimators.
+The dotted black line indicates the true standard error of the point estimator.
+Across both outcomes, we see that the estimator based on the Aronow--Samii bound is much further to the right than the other estimators.
+This shows that the standard error estimates from the optimized bounds will be smaller than those derived from the Aronow--Samii bound with large probability.
+The differences between the various optimized bounds are small when compared to the Aronow--Samii bound.

+Section~\suppref{sec:additional-sims} of the supplement contains additional simulation results.
+We investigate additional outcomes, and we vary the cut-off parameter which determines the set of unobservable products.
+These additional results are in line with those reported here.

-\section{Concluding remarks}
+\section{Concluding Remarks}

 Variance estimation for treatment effect estimators is a balancing act.
-Unbiased and consistent estimators generally do not exist, and experimenters want conservative estimators to avoid misleading inferences, but they also want to avoid excessive conservativeness.
-The methods we have described in this paper allow experimenters to construct variance estimators that are guaranteed to be conservative yet allow them to minimize excessive conservativeness.
-We have explored two types of approaches.
-The first approach aims to make the bound small for the full set of possible potential outcomes, where the specific bound is governed by the experimenter's risk preference.
-The second approach targets the bound to a set of potential outcomes, allowing experimenters to make use of substantive knowledge they may have about the setting under study.
-The resulting estimator is guaranteed to be conservative even if the experimenters perceived knowledge of the potential outcomes happens to be incorrect.
+Unbiased and consistent estimators generally do not exist.
+Experimenters therefore opt for conservative estimators to avoid misleading inferences, but they want to avoid excessive conservativeness.
+The methods we have described in this paper allow experimenters to construct valid variance estimators that minimize conservativeness.
+Experimenters can take advantage of background information about the potential outcome to reduce conservativeness by using a targeted linear objective.
+In case no such information is available, experimenters can use a norm objective to reduce conservativeness for most potential outcomes.
+No matter the approach, the resulting estimator is guaranteed to be conservative and admissible, even if the experimenters perceived knowledge of the potential outcomes happens to be incorrect.